TrudAX/denistrunin-blog/src/draft/d365fo-goliveprep/index.md

 ### Branch management

-During the GoLive phase simplify the brach namagement as simple as possible.
-I suggest keep just one Main branch or the version of this stragegy as Main-Release where the Release is just a copy of Main for most of the time
+During the GoLive phase, simplify the code [branch management](https://learn.microsoft.com/en-us/azure/devops/repos/tfvc/branching-strategies-with-tfvc?view=azure-devops) as much as possible.
+On some projects, we used just one Main branch, and on another, the Main-Release, where the Release was mostly just a copy of Main.

+It is very easy to make this task very complex, Javier Lopez has a series of [blog posts](https://javi-kata.medium.com/ci-cd-the-journey-of-a-dummy-team-f51a061684bc) regarding this.

 ## Integration issues

-During the initial GoLive phase you may see the full set of error types related to integrations:
+During the initial GoLive phase, you may see the full set of error types related to integrations:

 For inbound integration:

-- External system may send messages in wrong format(like missing XML tags, different dates or numeric formats)
+- External system may send messages in the wrong format(like missing XML tags, different dates or numeric formats)
 - With the wrong values(reference values that don't exist in D365FO)
 - Duplicated messages
-- On D365FO side some fields may be incorrectly mapped
+- On D365FO side, some fields may be incorrectly mapped
 - Some D365FO settings may be missed/incorrectly specified during the message processing.

-For outbound integration typical problems are the following:
+For outbound integration, typical problems are the following:

 - External system may complain that they didn't receive some documents from you
-- Received messages contained wrong values for individual fields
+- Or Received messages contained wrong values for individual fields

-On the top of that there may always be errors in the X++ code that is processing integration messages or you may expect the performance issues.
+On top of that, there may always be errors in the X++ code that is processing integration messages, or you may expect performance issues.

-I can recomend to consider [XPPInteg(External integration)](https://github.com/TrudAX/XppTools#devexternalintegration-submodel) module that is designed to provide all logging and replay/debug every message to investigate such kind of issues, it worked really well for the latest projects.
-But if you using some other integration approach make sure that the team has a plan to resolve every type of integration issues.
+For my latest project I used [External integration](https://github.com/TrudAX/XppTools?tab=readme-ov-file#devexternalintegration-submodel) module, which is designed to provide all logging and replay/debug every message to investigate such issues.
+And It worked really well.
+But if you are using some other integration approach, make sure that the team has a plan to resolve every type of integration issue.

 ## Update planning and Feature management

-Microsoft releasing 8 updates per year and allows to pause 2 updates.
-I suggest to do this pause during GoLive.
+Microsoft releases 8 updates per year and allows you to pause 2 updates.
+I suggest doing this pause during GoLive.

-Feature management contains triggers for gradually onboarding to new features for exising client(it is not a configuration tool).
-If you a new client the good strategy may be to enable all features before main User testing.
-In this case you test the current version of the system, and not the legacy code.
+Feature management contains triggers for gradually onboarding new features for existing clients (it is not a configuration tool).
+If you are a new client, a good strategy may be to enable all features before main User testing.
+In this case, you test the current version of the system, not the legacy code.
+So to do this: Press Enable all button and then exclude Features marked as "Preview".

 ![Feature management](FeatureManagement.png)

-So to do this: Press Enable all button and then exclude Features marked as "Preview".

 ## Tooling

-The good tools may really simplify some issues resolutions.
-I highly recomend to check what is availible in the current [DEV tools](https://github.com/TrudAX/XppTools#devtools-model).
-Let's see how some of them may be used during the support phase
+The good tools may really simplify some issue resolutions.
+I highly recommend checking what is available for the [X++ community](https://github.com/anderson-joyle/awesome-msdyn365fo?tab=readme-ov-file#x-tools).
+Below I describe the most used during the initial support phase.

 ### Field list